-- a.
-Dangerous acts/horseplay: Dangerous acts that could result in injury to a youth or others.
-This includes horseplay activities that consist of loud, raucous behavior, rough contact, or roughhousing, and/or wrestling between two or more youth. - b.
-Disruptive behavior: Youth engaging in disruptive or nuisance behavior or activities. - c.
-Use or possession of non-hazardous contraband: Any item(s) concealed or found in the facility that is prohibited including, but not limited to: extra food, clothes, bedding, towels, non-issued school items, other youths' property/canteen, or books. - d.
-Lying: Intentionally deceiving staff, this can include, but not be limited to false allegations. - e.
-Verbal misbehavior/inappropriate language: Use of language that is considered crude, offensive, demeaning, and/or disrespectful, including irritating or harassing others; cursing; racially or gender insensitive words; and name calling or ridicule. - f.
-Fighting: A fight that does not result in a serious injury. - g.
-Vandalism/destruction of property: Intentional or malicious destruction of personal property of another person or county property and does not result in additional law violations or extension of custody time.

-h.
-Gang affiliated behavior: Gang behavior including, but not limited to, written, verbal, and non-verbal gang related communications.
+- a) Dangerous acts/horseplay: Dangerous acts that could result in injury to youth or others.
+This includes horseplay activities that consist of loud, raucous behavior, rough contact or roughhousing, and/or wrestling between two or more youth. - b) Disobeying staff directives/failure to comply: Engaging in disruptive or nuisance behavior or activities. - c) Suspension from school; - d) Use or possession of contraband: Any item(s) concealed or found in the facility that is prohibited including, but not limited to: extra food, clothes, bedding, towels, or books. - e) Lying: Intentionally deceiving staff, this can include, but not be limited to false allegations. - f) Stealing: The knowing and unauthorized taking of an item belonging to another person. - g) Verbal misbehavior/inappropriate language: Use of language that is considered crude, offensive, demeaning, and/or disrespectful, including irritating or harassing others; cursing; racially or gender insensitive words; and name calling or ridicule. - h) Threats: An expressed intention to inflict harm, pain or injury on the person of another. - i) Gambling: All forms of gambling are prohibited. - j) Fighting that does not result in a serious injury, additional law violations, or extension of custody time: A mutual assault between two or more youth. - k) Vandalism/destruction of property: Intentional or malicious destruction of personal property of another person or county property and does not result in additional law violations - I) Gang affiliated behavior including, but not limited to, written, verbal, and non-verbal gang